 Every moment offers the potential for feeling and expressing gratitude and thankfulness.
 Finding gratitude in our everyday lives sharpens the mind, makes us mindful of the present moment and is one of the quickest and easiest practices to increase the happiness and joy in your life.

-Forgiveness is often difficult, but it is a worth-while practice to master.
+Forgiveness is often difficult, but it is a worthwhile practice to master.
 It has been shown to create happiness and improve life satisfaction.
 Forgiveness removes the bitterness of the past, transforms bad memories, and increases mercy, empathy, and kindness.

 Intention is pure power.
 It is the tiny acorn that grows over time into the mighty oak tree.
 Find the right seeds and gently plant them in healthy soil and nourish them with every thought.
 An effective intention is a short, positive, and precise statement about what you wish to attain for yourself and/or for the benefit of all.

 Let your inner light shine.
 Through asana, pranayama and yoga kriya we can cultivate a strong inner radiance.
-To cultivate our inner light we must stoke the fire energies of the body just enough to create radiance, but not too much deplete and “burn-out” the system.
+To cultivate our inner light we must stoke the fire energies of the body just enough to create radiance, but not too much to deplete and "burn-out" the system.
 Yoga encourages us to see the inner light in all beings and to learn how to wash away the crud that blocks our inner light from shining brightly.

 Mindfulness is a practice of turning your awareness and focus on what is happening in the present moment.
 Mindfulness is a powerful lens that can focus our intentions, our awareness, and our love and light.
 A mindful practice creates a sense of centeredness and inner focus, giving our yoga practice and our life more depth and tranquility.